 Many employers match gifts that employees make to non-profit organizations; sometimes they even double or triple the gift.
 To take advantage of matching gift programs, obtain a matching gift form from your human resources department, and complete and return it to the school with your gift.
 Many companies now have an online option for submittal of a matching gift.
 You will be credited for the total amount of your gift, including the match.

 The Parents Association works with the school to host an annual benefit dinner dance and auction.
-This year's event will take place on Friday, February 22, 2013 at Cipriani 42nd Street.
+This year's event will take place on Friday, February 21, 2014 at Cipriani 42nd Street.
 This is a fun night when a majority of parents and faculty/staff come together to celebrate and raise much needed funds for the school’s operating budget.
 The evening includes dinner, dancing, a silent and live auction, as well as a raffle for “Headmaster for a Day.”
-You should have recently received information in the mail about the different ways to support this event which include underwriting opportunities, patron circle tickets, auction solicitation and journal advertisements.
-Visit the 2013 Benefit Page for more information.

 Fax: (212) 289-2796